The Nintendo Switch 2 requires microSD Express cards for storage expansion due to its need for faster data transfer speeds.

 - Standard microSD cards won’t work for games, but they can store screenshots and videos.

-One more note: As someone who has been testing memory cards and MicroSD memory cards for the past decade, I recommend avoiding used or older cards or buying used cards.
+One more note: As someone who has been testing memory cards and MicroSD memory cards for the past decade, I recommend avoiding used or older cards.

-Memory cards do not last forever and can develop problems as they age.
-I had a microSD card start burning this year (2025), and it burned a hole through the card and the SD card adapter.
+Memory cards have a limited lifespan and can develop problems as they age.
+This year (2025), I had a microSD card start burning, which ended up burning a hole through both the card and the SD card adapter.
 If the card were not in an Adapter, it would likely have caused damage to whatever device it was in.
 It was a card I was using for the Retroid Pocket 5.
 Luckily, it only happened during testing.